 Recurring failures could be indicative of a generic problem potentially affecting an entire NPP design generation.
-All 'generic failures' should not be classified as repeat failures, however.
-It could be argued that obvious systematic failures should be culled from a raw database from which generic failure parameters are estimated.
+The term 'generic failure' is not synonymous with 'repeat failure', however.
+It could be argued that obvious systematic failures (applicable to a single plant) should be culled from a raw database from which generic failure parameters are estimated.
 Such culling should be performed on the basis of influence factors in combination with evaluations of plant-specific operational data.
 In developing the raw data files, which are summarized in Appendix B, no distinction was made between the two basic forms of piping failures.
 Additional discussions are found in Sections 4 and 5.